Cog-Creators/Red-DiscordBot/docs/cog_guides/mod.rst

 Toggle role hierarchy check for mods and admins.

-**WARNING**: Disabling this setting will allow mods to take actions on users above them in the role hierarchy!
+..warning:: Disabling this setting will allow mods to take actions on users above them in the role hierarchy!

 This is enabled by default.